tobua/instl/README.md

 # instl

-Things for Frontend Development to install after setting up a fresh macOS installation.
+Guide to reinstall macOS optimized for Web Development.

 ## First Things First

+- Backup your data in the Cloud or on a physical drive.
+- Startup your mac in Internet Recovery by pressing and holding `⌘⌥R`.
+- Go to `Disk Utility` and select `View → Show All Devices` then select the main Apple SSD and click `Erase` with format APFS and GUID scheme.
+- Exit `Disk Utility` and format the drive by clicking `Reinstall macOS` in the main menu.
+- This will take some time and then follow the instructions making sure to enable encryption when prompted.

+## Configuring the System

+- Install Updates and enable Auto Update in `⚙️ Software Update`.
+- Add applications listed below.
+- Remove unused apps from dock and disable `Show recent applications` in dock preferences.
-Edit the Desktop Background in `Settings → Desktop & Screen Saver`.
-Remove unnecessary applications from the Dock.
-Make sure FileVault is turned on in `Settings → Security & Privacy`.
+- Edit the Desktop Background in `Settings → Desktop & Screen Saver`.
+- Increase mouse tracking speed in `⚙️ Mouse` and enable secondary click if you're using Magic Mouse.
+- Make sure Guest Account is disabled in `⚙️ Users & Groups`.

 ## Applications